 The game of soccer is played on a rectangular field with a goal on each end.
-Teams are comprised of 8 players.
+Teams play games with 8 players on the field.
 The object of the game is to score goals by kicking the ball into your opponent's goal.
 The means of scoring goals are governed by a set of rules called the "Laws of Soccer" and are set by the FIFA board.
 These 17 laws will be adhered to with the following exceptions and clarifications set below.
 This is not meant to be an exhaustive explanation of the laws.